exoplatform/exo-documentation/docs/GettingStarted.rst

 |image168|

-When you type in fields with the article details, tick "Pin article" checkbox then click on "post" button.
+After filling in the article details, tick "Pin article" checkbox then click on "post" button.
 A confirmation message appears.

 |image169|